bantucaravan/recycling-image-classification/README.md

 Data is images of five classes of recyclable material and one category of trash.
 A high degree of regularity in train images makes these models VERY poor at external generalization, i.e. while the models can accurately detect a image of paper from this dataset, they will do a poor job of identifying any random image of paper from the internet.
 That is because the images in the data set are all single items on a white background, under consistent lighting, at a uniform distance; random images from the internet will not have those same features.

-fork nbrun, and add the venv install of the fork into reqs.txt

- only push top figs (or all figs??) and saved experiments

 ### Leaderboard